The Vietnam List: A complete roll of those New Zealanders who served in the Republic of Vietnam 1963-1975

 - The rank shown is again off the pay records and may not always reflect the rank worn by New Zealanders in the Vietnam theatre.
 As far as we are able to establish, the rank recorded is the substantive rank at that time of deployment.
 The NZ Army did allow a number of NCO's and Officers to wear "acting rank" to allow them parity in status with their US or Australian peers – even though they may not have qualified for that rank by the regulations of the time.

-- Where a second tour was served, the rank will generally show the rank at the time of the first tour.
+- Where a veteran served a second tour, the rank will generally show the rank at the time of the first tour.

 - The unit shown was as recorded, we are aware that a number of personnel moved during their tour in theatre – this list records the unit through which they were paid.

-- Where a second tour was served, the first unit was listed first and the second unit listed second.
-If the same unit was involved the number (2) is shown.
-Note that in the rifle companies, many soldiers served in two units in succession on the one TOD.
+- Where a veteran served a second tour, their first unit appears first and the second unit listed second.
+If the same unit was involved, then a number (2) is shown.
+Note that in the rifle companies, many soldiers served in two units in succession on the one Tour of Duty (TOD).

-Please note that we have decided not to change the recorded names of those servicemen and women who have changed their names by deed poll or marriage after they served in Vietnam.
+Please note that we have decided not to change the recorded names of those service personnel who have changed their names by deed poll or marriage after they served in Vietnam.
 They served their country on active service in that name and to record names changed after that service will lead to confusion.
-Footnotes record the changes that we are aware of and have been documented.
+Footnotes record the changes that we are aware of and these details documented.

 Finally, we have shown the decorations awarded in Vietnam against each individual's name.
-There are many that have deservedly been the recipients of awards from other theatres or through meritorious service following Vietnam - they are not recorded.
+We have not included awards received from other theatres or through meritorious service following Vietnam.
 The focus in this list is to recognise those awards made as a direct result of their service in Vietnam.

-- All of these records have been added to the original Flinkenberg List produced by Con Flinkenberg.
+- We have added the Honours and Awards records information to the original Flinkenberg List produced by Con Flinkenberg.

-- We have deliberately included citations for awards after service in Vietnam in the Queens Birthday or New Year Honours Lists where the citation referred to their service in Vietnam as a significant element in the award.
+- We have deliberately included citations for awards after service in Vietnam in the Queens Birthday or New Year Honours Lists where the citation referred to service in Vietnam was a significant element in the award.
 This was because the New Zealanders served generally within the Australian Army rules and "the quota" for awards limited the opportunities for outstanding service to be recognised.
-It was realised that there were clearly cases that deserved recognition but it was not going to be achieved within the Australian system.
-These are shown with Queens Birthday or New Year and the year (QB 1969 or NY 1969) behind the award.
+It was realised that cases of outstanding service would go unrecognised within the Australian system.
+We have displayed these with Queens Birthday or New Year and the year (QB 1969 or NY 1969) behind the award.

-The citations for as many of the awards as can be located are attached.
-The Commander of the Unit involved generally wrote these citations and if not based on their personal observation, they were certainly verified by others who did observe the action/s leading to the citation.
+- The commander of the unit involved generally wrote citations.
+If they did not personally observe the action/s leading to citation, eyewitnesses verified their report.
 Typically, the recipients regard these awards as a reflection of the support of their comrades in arms.

-We would like to record with thanks the excellent work completed by Terry Brown, a succession of Military Secretary's, and the Personnel Branch team in HQ NZ Defence Force, Wellington for their willing assistance in locating copies of many of these awards.
-The staff at the Honours Secretariat, Department of Prime Minister and Cabinet (DPMC) are also thanked for their patient searching and advice as we trawled through old newspapers and records to find the awards presented "out of theatre" – generally as part of the New Year or Queens Birthday Honours List after their return to NZ.
+We would like to record with thanks the excellent work completed by Terry Brown, a succession of Military Secretary's, and the Personnel Branch team at Headquarters New Zealand Defence Force (NZDF) in Wellington for their willing assistance in locating copies of many of these awards.
+The staff at the Honours Secretariat, Department of Prime Minister and Cabinet (DPMC) are also thanked for their patient searching and advice as we trawled through old newspapers and records to find the awards presented "out of theatre" – generally as part of the New Year or Queens Birthday Honours List after their return to New Zealand.

 Family members are encouraged to copy these citations and to record them in a suitable format so that the descendants of these brave men and women will understand a little better what those medals stand for.

-There is still work to do on some awards where there is little recorded in the NZ Defence Force Personal Files, the Gazette offices in Wellington, Canberra and London and the numbers of survivors continue to lower each year.
+There is still work to do on some awards where there is little recorded in the NZDF Personal Files, the Gazette offices in Wellington, Canberra and London and the numbers of survivors continue to lower each year.